What Does a Capture Card Do? Discover if You Need One to Stream

 They all have the same basic functionality, so which one you use depends on personnel preference.
 Some feel more comfortable with Elgato’s brand recognition, while others prefer budget-friendly options.

-Elgato Game Capture HD60X
+Elgato Game Capture HD 60S

 Razer Ripsaw HD